Joan Greenwood: Later career

-In 1956, Greenwood starred in The Grass is Greener on the West End.
-In the late 1950s, she worked increasingly on TV in versions of Man and Superman, Ann Veronica, Hedda Gabbler and The Grass is Greener.
+In 1956, Greenwood starred in The Grass is Greener in the West End.
+In the late 1950s she worked increasingly on TV, in versions of Man and Superman, Ann Veronica, Hedda Gabler and The Grass is Greener.
 She had a support role in Stage Struck (1958), Mysterious Island (1961) and the female lead in The Amorous Mr. Prawn (1962).
 She married Andre Morell in 1960.

 Greenwood had a flashy support role in Tom Jones (1963), and The Moon-Spinners (1964).
 She appeared as Olga, alongside Spike Milligan in Frank Dunlop's production of the play Oblomov, based on the novel by Russian writer Ivan Goncharov.
 The play opened at London's Lyric Theatre on 6 October 1964.
 Greenwood was described as "a model of generosity and tolerance...the only person in the cast who could not be 'corpsed' by Milligan; although he tried very hard.
 She looked beautiful, and played the part of Oblomov's unfortunate lady with total integrity.
 'She never left the script', says Milligan with a guilty smile of something between irritation and admiration.
 'I just couldn't make her crack up.
 All the rest of us did.
 She never lost her dignity for a moment.'"

 She was in the play Those That Play the Clowns (1966) which had a short run on Broadway.
 Greenwood dubbed the voice of The Black Queen in Barbarella (1968) when the voice of actress Anita Pallenberg was judged unsuitable for the role.
 She was in The Great Inimitable Mr. Dickens (1970) and Girl Stroke Boy (1971).

 Later roles included The Uncanny (1977), The Water Babies (1978), The Hound of the Baskervilles (1978), Bognor (1981), Triangle (1982), and Ellis Island (1985).

 She took over from Dame Celia Johnson on stage in The Understanding (1982) after Johnson's death.

 She played Lady Carlton, a quirky romance novelist and the landlady to the main characters, in the British sitcom Girls on Top (1985–86).
 She was in Miss Marple: At Bertram's Hotel (1987).
 Her last film was Little Dorrit (1988), released posthumously.
 Her last TV series was Melba (1988).

 She appeared on stage in a sketch with Robert Morley two weeks before her death.

 Personal life and death

 Greenwood married André Morell in 1960.
-Their son, Jason Morell, is an actor, writer and film/theatre director.
-In 1987, nine years after her husband's death, Greenwood died from acute bronchitis and asthma at her home in London, less than a week before her 66th birthday.
+Their son Jason Morell is an actor, writer and film/theatre director.
+On 28 February 1987, nine years after her husband's death, Greenwood died from acute bronchitis and asthma at her home in London.